Jkutkut/Jkutkut/docs/java/java.en.md

 **·[Guia Michelin](https://github.com/Jkutkut/Java-Guia_Michelin)**: Swing project to manage Michelin restaurants with a DB and Java Swing.

 **·[Eurovision](https://github.com/Jkutkut/Java-Eurovision)**: Tool to simulate the scoring system of Eurovision.

+**·[MultiappLauncher](https://github.com/Jkutkut/Java-MultiAppLauncher):** Simple Java Application that allows to open applications and search the web

 <!-- **·[]()**:  -->
 <!-- **·[]()**:  -->